-I'd like to announce a few updates that we worked on over the past few weeks in order to further stabilize the platform and make it even faster:
+We are excited to announce a few updates that we have been working on over the past few weeks.
+These changes will hopefully serve to further stabilize the platform and make it even faster.

-Autoscaling uploaders is a bit harder than encoders because once a big chunk of uploads hits us they're bound to those machines.
-If we scale up that will have no affect on the uploads already in progress.
+Autoscaling uploaders is a bit harder than it is for encoders, because once a big chunk of uploads hits us those are then bound to certain machines.
+This means that any scaling we do as a response, will have no effect on the uploads already in progress.

-Because of this we've occasionally seen high I/O demands as big waves of uploads came in, many encoding drones would scale up and exchange input & output with few uploaders.
+Because of this, we have occasionally seen high I/O demands as large waves of uploads came in, after which many encoding drones would scale up and exchange input and output with few uploaders.

-We replaced 2 c1.medium uploaders with 3 m1.xlarge ones.
-This gives us 6x the I/O throughput we had before and has worked really well to accommodate these waves without problems.
-We are also considering other strategies to further reduce the I/O on our uploader machines - like immediately sending all incoming files to Amazon S3 and letting drones download them from there instead.
-We are also looking into how we could distribute & autoscale uploader responsibilities.
-As well as keeping a close eye on those SSD machines.
-We will keep you posted on this one.
+We have now replaced 2 c1.medium uploaders with 3 m1.xlarge ones.
+Right off the bat, this gives us 6 times the I/O throughput we had before and that has worked really well to accommodate these upload spikes without any problems.
+We are also considering other strategies to further reduce the I/O on our uploader machines - such as immediately sending all incoming files to Amazon S3 and letting drones download them from there instead.
+We are also looking into ways to distribute and autoscale uploader responsibilities.
+And we are keeping a close eye on those SSD machines as well.
+We will keep you posted on these!

 We have rewritten our Autoscaler.
-It is now capable of analyzing a queue and deciding how many machines it needs to launch (in parallel) in order to stay on top of it.
+This new and improved version is now capable of analyzing a queue and deciding how many machines it needs to launch (in parallel) in order to stay on top of it.
 It also scales much more aggressively now.
 The result is a drastic decrease in queue times.
-For example in the past one and half weeks, we did not experience an image/resize queue time greater than 5 minutes or a /video/encode queue time greater than 18 minutes.
-And the 18 minutes only happened because two of our biggest customers did video batch imports at the same time resulting in a 130 GB video queue.
-During this period we jumped from 2 to 39 octa-core encoding machines in under 20 minutes.
+For example, during the past one and a half weeks, we did not experience an /image/resize queue time greater than 5 minutes or a /video/encode queue time greater than 18 minutes.
+And this instance of an 18-minute queue time only happened because two of our biggest customers did their video batch imports at the same time, which resulted in a 130 GB video queue.
+During this period, we jumped from 2 to 39 octa-core encoding machines in under 20 minutes.

-Furthermore, you are now able to check the current queue times for image resizing and video encoding on our status page.
+But that isn't all!
+You are now also able to check the current queue times for image resizing and video encoding on our status page.

-We have also rewritten the code that handles the Assembly list/search on the website.
+Furthermore, we have also rewritten the code that handles the Assembly list/search on the website.
 The result is a major increase in performance.
-Also, timeouts resulting in empty pages that we've had some reports about, should not happen again.
-On top of this, we are now targeting heavy (but less critical) queries against read-only slaves, so that production is not affected by heavy searches, analyses, reports.
+It also means that timeouts should no longer be able to result in empty pages, a problem which some of our customers had been reporting.
+And lastly, we are now targeting heavy (but less critical) queries against read-only slaves, to ensure that production is not affected by heavy searches, analyses or reports.

-Please let us know what you think of this.
-We are thrilled to present to you a product that is ever more stable and performant, and we sure have a lot more nice improvements to come, including some new features
+Please let us know what you think of all these changes.
+We are thrilled to present you with a product that is ever more stable and performant.
+Rest assured that we have a lot more nice improvements in store, including some new features!